sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 resourceGroups: #...
 ```

-where `<my host>` should be replaced with the hostname or IP address of the server where the OTLP receiver is installed.
+where `<my-host>` should be replaced with the hostname or IP address of the server where the OTLP receiver is installed.

 Use the below syntax if you wish to push metrics to the Prometheus OTLP Receiver: